JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XXIII.

 100\.
-Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 101\.
 'Who has a thousand cells and a thousand channels: the extent of each of those cells, of each of those channels, is as much as a man can ride in forty days, riding on a good horse [^384].
 In each channel there stands a palace, well-founded, shining with a hundred windows, with a thousand columns, well-built, with ten thousand balconies, and mighty.

 102\.
 'In each of those palaces there lies a well-laid, well-scented bed, covered with pillows, and <span id="p78">[<sup><small>p.
-78</small></sup>]</span> Ardvi Sûra Anâhita, O Zarathu_s_tra! runs down there from a thousand times the height of a man, and she is possessed of as much Glory as the whole of the waters that run along the earth, and she runs powerfully [^385].
+78</small></sup>]</span> Ardvi Sûra Anâhita, O Zarathu<i>s</i>tra! runs down there from a thousand times the height of a man, and she is possessed of as much Glory as the whole of the waters that run along the earth, and she runs powerfully [^385].

 ## XXIV.

 103\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 104\.
-'Unto her did the holy Zarathu_s_tra offer up a sacrifice in the Airyana Vaê_g_ah, by the good river Dâitya; with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the speech, with the deeds, with the libations, and with the rightly-spoken words [^386].
+'Unto her did the holy Zarathu<i>s</i>tra offer up a sacrifice in the Airyana Vaê<i>g</i>ah, by the good river Dâitya; with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the speech, with the deeds, with the libations, and with the rightly-spoken words [^386].

 105\.
-'He begged of her a boon, saying: “Grant me this, O good, most beneficent Ardvi Sûra Anâhita! that I may bring the son of Aurva_t_\-aspa [^387], the valiant Kavi Vî_s_tâspa, to think according to the law, to speak according to the law, to do according to the law [^388].”
+'He begged of her a boon, saying: “Grant me this, O good, most beneficent Ardvi Sûra Anâhita! that I may bring the son of Aurva<i>t</i>\-aspa [^387], the valiant Kavi Vî<i>s</i>tâspa, to think according to the law, to speak according to the law, to do according to the law [^388].”

 106\.
 'Ardvi Sûra Anâhita granted him that boon, as he was offering up libations, giving gifts, sacrificing, and entreating that she would grant him that boon.